cydriclopez/pgsql-query-json/README.md

 user1@penguin:~/Projects/github/pgsql-query-json/src/docker$
 :
 ```
+Gone are the days of mind-numbing complexity of manually installing software.
+Using Docker images and containers beats having to manually install software for development and deployment.
+Docker just solves a lot of IT pain in development and deployment.

+<ins>***IT departments not yet using Docker are still in the dark ages!***</ins>

 ### 5. Angular code

 ### 6. Go server code
 ### 7. PostgreSQL code
 ### 8. Running the Go ***webserv*** app